ricardocr987/delegate-vault/README.md

 - Participate in Orca liquidity pools with automated position management
 - Configure automated liquidation triggers through a delegate service
 - Collect performance fees and manage positions
+- Pay subscriptions to reduce performance fees and get unlimited access to our recommendation system

 ## Program Architecture